RDG 350 - Reading and Literacy I

 RDG 360 - Word Analysis Skills

-Word Analysis Skills This course examines the English phonological system used in reading and writing.
+This course examines the English phonological system used in reading and writing.
 The focus of this course is an examination of the competencies and TEKS related to word analysis skills of all learners.
 Specific attention is given to phonics and phonemic awareness and, the strategies that are useful to readers and writers in the development and assessment of word knowledge and word analysis.
-Prerequisites: RDG 350; ELED 300 co or prerequisite; minimum overall GPA of 2.75, must have passed TSI and THEA 250 Reading score or ACT 23 Composite and 23 English or SAT 1070 Combined and 550 Critical Reading or Verbal.
+Prerequisites: RDG 350; ELED 300 or SED 300 co- or pre-requisite; minimum overall GPA of 2.75, must have passed TSI and THEA 250 Reading score or ACT 23 Composite and 23 English or SAT 1070 Combined and 550 Critical Reading or Verbal.

 RDG 370 - Reading & Literacy II